danbz/aesthetic-programming/source/3-InfiniteLoops/Readme.md

 The value of the variable `maxSentences` is 77 (refer to line 22 from the source code), therefore each asterisk contains 77 sentences (which is in the form of a line that contains numbers).
 The other variable `sentences` counts for each line and the program will check if the current `sentences` has reached its maximum scope. **If** the asterisk reaches 77 sentences **then** it will move to the next one and the `sentences` counter will be reset to 0 (line 82) and count again.
 The logic repeats and loops again within the `draw()` function.

 ### 3.11 Loops
 The core concept of a loop is that you can execute a block of code many times.
 For example, if you have to draw 100 lines that are placed vertically one after the other, you can of course write 100 lines of code using the syntax: `line()`.
 A *for-loop* provides an efficient way to draw the line 100 times by setting up a conditional structure, counting the number of lines that have been drawn and counting the maximum lines.
+Similarly in this sketch, there are something needed to be repeatedly run but there is an end, such as calculating the center point in the exact x and y coordinates for each asterisk which are based on the width and height of the canvas.
+By knowing the number of columns and rows on a canvas, then we will Know the values of the center point for drawing each asterisk.

 To structure a for-loop, you need to ask yourself:

 - What are the things/actions that you want to loop, to repeat in a sequence or pattern?
-- More specifically, what is the conditional logic, and when do you want to exit the loop?
+- More specifically, what is the conditional logic, and when do you want to exit/stop the loop?
 - What do you want to do when this condition is or is not met?

-[w: perhaps add this example first before moving to something more complex - useful in teaching: https://editor.p5js.org/siusoon/sketches/0A6i5_a3 /w]

 See below example taken from the source code of *Asterisk Painting* (lines 37-42):